 For those regular decision applicants who meet the financial aid deadlines, Wake Forest will meet 100% of demonstrated need through a combination of scholarships (grants based on merit), gift aid (financial aid that does not have to be repaid), loans (borrowed money that must be repaid with interest), and work-study (money students earn from jobs to help pay for educational expenses).
-Beginning with freshmen entering in Fall 2008, students from families with annual income of less than $40,000, who do not have large assets, will have their loans capped at $4,000 per year.

 What is the income cut-off for financial aid eligibility?